Unboxed-Software/solana-course/content/env-variables.md

+---
-# Environment Variables in Solana Programs
+title: Environment Variables in Solana Programs

-# Lesson Objectives

-_By the end of this lesson, you will be able to:_
+objectives:
 - Define program features in the `Cargo.toml` file
 - Use the Rust `cfg` attribute to conditionally compile code based on which features are or are not enabled
 - Use the Rust `cfg!` macro to conditionally compile code based on which features are or are not enabled
 - Create an admin-only instruction to set up a program account that can be used to store program configuration values
+---

 # TL;DR